-- Psychiatry Grand Rounds are held weekly on Thursdays from 12 1pm.
-Must be present, in- person only. - Pediatric Grand Rounds are held weekly on Tuesday mornings.
+- Psychiatry Grand Rounds are held weekly on Thursdays from 12 1pm. - Pediatric Grand Rounds are held weekly on Tuesday mornings.
 Screened live and recorded. - Wellness Grand Rounds are held bi-weekly September through May during the noon hour. - Education Grand Rounds are held monthly on Monday mornings from 7 8am.
 Screened live and recorded.